Beneš decrees: Historical overview

 Beneš, who was elected president of Czechoslovakia in 1935, resigned after the Munich Agreement in 1938.
 After the occupation of Czechoslovakia Beneš and other Czechoslovak politicians and officials emigrated to France, establishing the Czechoslovak National Committee, in November 1939, to restore Czechoslovakia.
 The committee's primary task was to establish a Czechoslovak army in France.
 After the fall of France the committee moved to London, where it became the Interim Czechoslovak Government.
 The government was recognized as the interim Czechoslovak government by Great Britain on 21 July 1940 and in 1941 it was fully recognized by the U.S. and the USSR as the government of the allied state.
-Since its recognition in 1940, the government issued the decrees to rule over Czechoslovak citizens abroad.
+Since its recognition in 1940, the government issued decrees to rule over Czechoslovak citizens abroad.

 Beneš and other Czechoslovak politicians blamed the national minorities (Hungarians and Germans) for the collapse of Czechoslovakia, which was why they wanted to create an ethnically homogeneous nation-state.

 Legality and legitimacy

-According to the Czechoslovak constitution of 1920, the only body with power to issue the laws was the National Assembly (parliament) with each law being contrasigned by the president.
-As there was no way to summon the parliament in the exile, the only body with limited legislative power was the office of the president.
+According to the Czechoslovak constitution of 1920, the only body with the power to issue the laws was the National Assembly (parliament) with each law being contrasigned by the president.
+As there was no way to summon the parliament in exile, the only body with limited legislative power was the office of the president.
 The legality of the whole government-in-exile was therefore derived from the person of Edvard Beneš who, nevertheless, resigned his office in October 1938.

 Beneš returned to his post as president on the premise that his 1938 resignation under duress was invalid.
 He then appointed members of the government-in-exile and the State Council.
 Because his presidential term should have ended in 1942, the government adopted a resolution that Beneš would remain president until new elections could be held.

 Although Beneš alone issued Decree No. 1/1940 (on the establishment of the government), all later decrees were proposed by the government in exile according to the 1920 Czechoslovak constitution and co-signed by the prime minister or a delegated minister.
 The decrees' validity was subject to later ratification by the National Assembly.

 Beginning on September 1, 1944 (after the Slovak National Uprising) the Slovak National Council (SNR) held legislative and executive power in Slovakia, later differentiating between statewide acts and other regulations; presidential decrees were valid in Slovakia only if they explicitly mentioned agreement by the SNR.

 On 4 April 1945 a new government was created in Košice, Slovakia (recently liberated by the Red Army), consisting of parties united in the National Front and strongly influenced by the Communist Party of Czechoslovakia.
 The president's power to enact decrees (as proposed by the government) remained in force until 27 October 1945, when the Interim National Assembly convened.